 Vail: Couples who enjoy skiing and outdoor adventure will appreciate everything that this ski town has to offer.
 There are nice restaurants, beautiful gardens, and plenty of romantic activities to choose from.

-For backpackers, both Belgium and The USA are fairly comparable places to visit.
+For backpackers, both Belgium and The USA are great places to visit.

 It's common for backpackers to visit Belgium.
 Brussels, Antwerp, Ghent, and other major tourist destinations might not be the most budget-friendly places, but plenty of hostels and low-cost accommodations can be found in and around the cities.
 Furthermore, food at most restaurants is reasonably priced, especially if you avoid the touristy areas and the higher-end establishments.
 In generally, there's plenty of activities which are free or low in price.
 And younger travelers tend to enjoy Belgium's vibrant nightlife and bar scene, which is especially popular in Brussels as well as Antwerp, Ghent, and elsewhere.
 Transportation is also cheap and readily available.